 “We’re currently working with primary and high schools, educating the students about different ways hygiene, diet and stress can help or hinder their skin.
 We are also teaching them how to use safe products on their skin so that they’re not having chemical imbalances while receiving the results they're searching for,” she explains.

-“I’d love to be able to go Australia-wide if possible and have the product line available as a regular product that people can use.
-I’m not sure whether it’s something I really want on department store shelves as I love the idea of being able to give personalised advice with our Virtual Skin Consultations.”
+“I’d love to be able to go Australia-wide this year and have the product line available as a regular product that people can use.
+It’s something I really want on department store shelves with the option to give our customers our personalised advice with our Virtual Skin Consultations.”

 While she admits launching a new business in 2020 wasn’t ideal, Teen Skin Health helped Theresa realise the value of her ideas as she supported teens and tweens who were battling esteem issues, lockdown, and home schooling all at once.

 “The most important part for me was that it wasn’t about putting something on their skin and getting rid of a pimple, it was about getting them confident with who they are as a person and then treating their skin.
 Its all about making young people feel good about themselves,” says Theresa.

 “They are my inspiration and we can all do this together.
 There are days emotionally it’ll be tough or sad and days that it's great.
 Its so important to just keep going to make one little difference in someone’s life.”